 Gleaning in Pennsylvania

 Gleaning in Pennsylvania focuses on Lancaster County.
-If you are in the Lancaster County area and are interested in gleaning, contact our area coordinator, John Mackley.
+If you are in the Lancaster County area and are interested in gleaning, please fill out our Information Request form and we’ll let you know about gleaning and other food rescue opportunities.

 John has begun gleaning in the Harrisburg area because he believes in coordinating farmers and volunteers to feed the hungry.
 In January 2015, he wrote this letter to the LancasterOnline newspaper: